 Your shoes should have a small amount of space between your toes and your shoes when standing up straight.
 When standing with your feet slightly more than shoulder-width apart, there should be about two finger-widths of space between them and your shoes.
-Both cases are good indicators that you're wearing appropriate footwear for your body.
-If you stand with a greater width between your feet, you may need new insoles or arch supports during physical activity.
+You may need new insoles or arch supports during physical activity if you stand with a greater width between your feet.
+Both cases indicate that you're wearing appropriate footwear for your body.

 Do Strengthening Exercises

 A common cause of sciatic pain is a weakness in your hip muscles.
 Exercises that target these muscles can help strengthen them and decrease strain on your back.
-Hip abduction, or moving your leg outwards from your body, is a particularly effective exercise.
+Hip abduction, or moving your leg outwards from your body, is particularly effective.

-Try to lie on your side with one leg straight and one bent at a 90-degree angle.
-Lift both legs together for a count of five seconds before lowering them again slowly to complete one rep.
+Try to lie on your side with one leg straight, and one bent at a 90-degree angle.
+Lift both legs together for five seconds before slowly lowering them to complete one rep.

 Use Ice Packs

-If you suffer from sciatic pain, try icing your lower back and buttock muscles.
+If you suffer sciatic pain, try icing your lower back and buttock muscles.
 Icing reduces inflammation and numbs sore muscles, which can help relieve pain.
-Try placing an ice pack on top of a towel or clothing for 20 minutes at a time; do it three times per day for quick relief.
-If you don't have an ice pack handy, fill a gallon-size freezer bag with 1/2 cup water and freeze for about 30 minutes.
+Try placing an ice pack on top of a towel or clothing for 20 minutes, three times daily, for quick relief.
+Fill a gallon-size freezer bag with 1/2 cup of water and freeze for about 30 minutes if you don't have an ice pack handy.